applewoodsmokedham/metagraph/memory-bank/progress.md

 # Progress

 ## Project Status Overview
-As of March 14, 2025, the Alkanes Explorer project is ready for open-source release.
+As of March 14, 2025, the Alkanes Explorer project has been renamed to METHANE and is now ready for open-source release.
 We have successfully implemented all core functionality including the API Explorer interface, method documentation with interactive testing, and comprehensive documentation for contributors.
 The project now includes all necessary open-source components and follows best practices for community engagement.

 ## What Works
 ### Core Functionality